 Long-term Debt.
-On October 21, 2011, we entered into a senior credit agreement with a syndicate of lenders led by JPMorgan Chase Bank, N.A., as administrative agent, that provides for an unsecured revolving credit facility of up to \$250.0 million in loan commitments, with letter of credit and swing line loan sublimits of \$25.0 million each.
-We may from time to time, so long as no default or event of default has occurred and is continuing, increase the loan commitments under the credit agreement by up to \$150.0 million by adding new commitments or increasing the commitment of willing lenders.
+On October 21, 2011, we entered into a senior credit agreement with a syndicate of lenders led by JPMorgan Chase Bank, N.A., as administrative agent, that provides for an unsecured revolving credit facility of up to \$250.0 million in aggregate loan commitments, with letter of credit and swing line loan sublimits of \$25.0 million each.
+On April 13, 2012 we increased the aggregate loan commitments under the credit agreement by \$137.5 million, to a total of \$387.5 million, by adding new lenders and increasing the commitments of several existing lenders.
+We may from time to time, so long as no default or event of default has occurred and is continuing, further increase the loan commitments under the credit agreement by up to \$150.0 million by adding new commitments or increasing the commitment of willing lenders.
 The maturity date of the credit agreement is October 21, 2016.

-At December 31, 2011, we had outstanding borrowings drawn on the revolving credit facility of \$146.5 million and availability of \$103.2 million (after consideration of outstanding letters of credit of \$0.3 million).
-In the next twelve months we may use, as needed, our new revolving credit facility or additional sources of borrowings in order to fund our ongoing operations, repurchases of our ordinary shares, and support our long-term growth.
+At April 20, 2012, we had outstanding borrowings drawn on the revolving credit facility of \$126.5 million and availability of \$259.9 million (after consideration of outstanding letters of credit of \$1.1 million).
+In the next twelve months we may use, as needed, our new revolving credit facility or additional sources of borrowings in order to fund our ongoing operations, repurchase our shares, and support our long-term growth.

 Debt Covenants.
-Our credit agreement contains financial and other covenants, including but not limited to (1) limitations on our incurrence of additional indebtedness and liens, the consummation of certain fundamental changes, investments and restricted payments, and the amount of consolidated capital expenditures that we may make in each of our fiscal years ending June 30, 2012 through 2016 and (2) financial covenants that:
+Our credit agreement contains financial and other covenants, including but not limited to (1) limitations on our incurrence of additional indebtedness and liens, the consummation of certain fundamental changes, investments and restricted payments, and the amount of consolidated capital expenditures that we may make in each of our fiscal years ending June 30, 2012 through 2016 and (2) financial covenants that our:

-- our consolidated leverage ratio will not exceed 3.5 times our TTM consolidated EBITDA; - our consolidated senior leverage ratio, which is the ratio of our consolidated indebtedness that is not subordinated to our indebtedness under the credit agreement to our TTM consolidated EBITDA, will not exceed 2.75 times our TTM consolidated EBITDA; and - · our interest coverage ratio, which is the ratio of our TTM consolidated EBITDA to our TTM consolidated interest expense, will be at least 3.0.
+- consolidated leverage ratio will not exceed 3.5 times our TTM consolidated EBITDA; - consolidated senior leverage ratio, which is the ratio of our consolidated indebtedness that is not subordinated to our indebtedness under the credit agreement to our TTM consolidated EBITDA, will not exceed 2.75 times our TTM consolidated EBITDA; and - interest coverage ratio, which is the ratio of our TTM consolidated EBITDA to our TTM consolidated interest expense, will be at least 3.0.

-At December 31, 2011, we were in compliance with all financial and other covenants under the credit agreement in effect at that time.
+At March 31, 2012, we were in compliance with all financial and other covenants under the credit agreement in effect at that time.